DeepseaPlatform/coastal/docs/_pages/userguide/configuration.md

 ## coastal.dump

 This settings will set all of the above `coastal.dump...` settings at once.
-Subsequent (individual) settings will override this value.
+Subsequent (individual) settings will override this value, but this setting will *not* override the individual settings.

 ~~~
 coastal.dump = true